 Thanks for so nicely motivating me to continue!
 Lovely writing.
 Looking forward to more!

 Dr. Deborah Cross Antoine was President and CEO of New York Junior Tennis & Learning from 2010 through 2016.
 She holds a #2 Singles ranking in her age group with the Eastern USTA Section, and was named the USTA Eastern Woman of the Year in 2013.

 2017 Comments by Fabienne Daniel, Director of Fabz Fit and Certified Personal Trainer; Pennsylvania.

 By the way, today is my birthday.
 I don’t let people know for some reason.
 I’m deciding to tell the ones I always get a positive energy from, and that is YOU!

-2014 Comments by Major General James Williams, Commander of the 4th Marine Division (Retired); Texas.
+2014 Comments by Major General James Capers, Commander of the 4th Marine Division (Retired); Texas.

 The Introduction you wrote for Major James Capers (USMC Retired) brought a tear to my eye.
 You’ve expressed his innermost thoughts so perfectly.
 Thank you.